Praneeth54Code/PurchasePortal/README.md

 Log Levels
 The following log levels are used:
 1. Information:
-•	Logs successful method calls and their results.
-•	Example: "Calling GetTotalCountAsync...", "GetTotalCountAsync returned 100".
+â€¢	Logs successful method calls and their results. â€¢	Example: "Calling GetTotalCountAsync...", "GetTotalCountAsync returned 100".
 2. Error:
-•	Logs exceptions with stack traces.
-•	Example: "Error occurred in GetPaginatedProductsAsync".
+â€¢	Logs exceptions with stack traces. â€¢	Example: "Error occurred in GetPaginatedProductsAsync".

 Best Practices
 1. Log Context:
-•	Include relevant details like method parameters and results.
+â€¢	Include relevant details like method parameters and results.
 2. Avoid Sensitive Data:
-•	Do not log sensitive information (e.g., passwords, PII).
+â€¢	Do not log sensitive information (e.g., passwords, PII).
 3. Monitor Logs:
-•	Use tools like ELK Stack, Azure Monitor, or Splunk for log aggregation and analysis.
+â€¢	Use tools like ELK Stack, Azure Monitor, or Splunk for log aggregation and analysis.

 1. Dockerfile:
-•	Builds your .NET application using the .NET SDK image.
-•	Publishes the application and runs it using the .NET runtime image.
+â€¢	Builds your .NET application using the .NET SDK image. â€¢	Publishes the application and runs it using the .NET runtime image.
 2. Docker Compose:
-•	Defines three services: app, db, and redis.
-•	app:
-•	Builds the application using the Dockerfile.
-•	Connects to PostgreSQL (db) and Redis (redis) using environment variables.
-•	db:
-•	Uses the official PostgreSQL 13 image.
-•	Sets up the database with a username, password, and database name.
-•	Persists data using a named volume (postgres_data).
-•	redis:
-•	Uses the official Redis image.
-•	Exposes port 6379 for caching.
+â€¢	Defines three services: app, db, and redis. â€¢	app: â€¢	Builds the application using the Dockerfile. â€¢	Connects to PostgreSQL (db) and Redis (redis) using environment variables. â€¢	db: â€¢	Uses the official PostgreSQL 13 image. â€¢	Sets up the database with a username, password, and database name. â€¢	Persists data using a named volume (postgres_data). â€¢	redis: â€¢	Uses the official Redis image. â€¢	Exposes port 6379 for caching.
 3. Environment Variables:
-•	ConnectionStrings__DefaultConnection: Configures the connection string for PostgreSQL.
-•	Redis__ConnectionString: Configures the Redis connection string.
+â€¢	ConnectionStrings__DefaultConnection: Configures the connection string for PostgreSQL. â€¢	Redis__ConnectionString: Configures the Redis connection string.